CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** Classic Load Balancer

-1. **Q: AWS Cloud Front has been configured to handle the customer requests to the web server launched in Linux machine.
-How many requests per second can Amazon Cloud Front handle?**
+???+ question "Q: AWS Cloud Front has been configured to handle the customer requests to the web server launched in Linux machine.
+How many requests per second can Amazon Cloud Front handle?"

     1. 1000
     2. 100